 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Shake well before each use.
-After opening the aluminum pouch, use budesonide within 6 months.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Do not dispose of the container into an incinerator or store near heat or an open flame.
+Store it at room temperature and away from light, excess heat and moisture (not in the bathroom).
+Do not freeze.

 What OTHER INFORMATION should I know?